ShyamArvadia/Steel-Sheet-Defect-Detection-master/README.md

 This project aims at developing an algorithm for localizing and classifying surface defects on a steel sheet.

-Computer Vision has been used to identify, localize and mark boundary around the defect part soa s to take required decisions by engineers using it.
+Computer Vision has been used to identify, localize and mark boundary around the defect part so as to take required decisions by engineers using it.